-Note: The estimated GLA/GDV and delivery of the project, specifically Halls & D., are subject to the successful closing of acquisitions, permitting, construction delivery and commercialisation.
+Note: The estimated GLA/GDV and delivery of the project, specifically Halls B-D, are subject to the successful closing of acquisitions, permitting, construction delivery and commercialisation. and environmentally friendly commuting to work.
+This inspired us to include a cycle garage for over 800 bikes.
+And there are a number of other wellbeing features, including spaces with extensive greenery and healthy food options, which combine with the new offices to create a buzzing, cohesive district.